bangbay/wp-user-avatar/readme.txt

 == Changelog ==

-= 1.3.7 =
+= 1.4 =
-* Bug Fix: Load scripts only if admin bar is visible
+* Add: Uploader for Subscribers and Contributors
+* Add: Media states for avatar images
+* Add: Plugin admin settings
+* Update: Change support only to WP 3.4+

 = 1.3.6 =
 * Add: Target for link in shortcode